-11. Cheat a dreamy headboard panel with wallpaper
+26. Cheat a dreamy headboard panel with wallpaper

 This brilliant bedroom wallpaper idea fashions a feature wall-cum-headboard using wallpaper!
 Make your own boutique-hotel-style design feature by hanging a couple of drops of a striking wallpaper behind the bed.

-13. Contrast colour with a feature wall
+27. Contrast colour with a feature wall

 Where colour would normally play the star role on the feature wall, instead add a characterful wallpaper design to complete the look.
 This paper features a design with illustrated house in soft grey and white, to compliment a white ceiling and white painted floorboards.

-17. Divide a wall with pattern
+28. Divide a wall with pattern

 Avoid overpowering a room by using your wallpaper only up to a point.
 Taking it up to the level of a traditional picture rail – rather than all the way to the ceiling – and keeping a clapboard finish above the rail height helps to keep the pattern in check without reducing its impact.

 Stripes hung horizontally is a savvy decorating tactic to trick the eye into thinking the room is wider than it really is.
-This super stylish bedroom sports effortlessly sports a black and white stripped design on the far wall, leaving the remaining walls in a forgiving soft shade of grey.
+This super stylish black and white bedroom idea sports effortlessly sports a black and white stripped design on the far wall, leaving the remaining walls in a forgiving soft shade of grey.

-22. Include the ceiling into the scheme
+30. Include the ceiling in the scheme

 Why leave the ceiling out?
 For many years now the powers that be in the interiors world have been telling us how fashionable wallpapering